-- If your student cannot get vaccines because of medical reasons, you must submit a Certificate of Medical Exemption to your school, signed by a health care provider licensed to give vaccines.
+• If your student cannot get vaccines because of medical reasons, you must submit a Certificate of Medical Exemption to your school, signed by a health care provider licensed to give vaccines.
 You only need to submit this certificate once, unless your student's information or school changes.
-You can get the form at cdphe.colorado.gov/vaccine-exemptions. - If you choose not to have your student vaccinated according to the current recommended schedule because of personal belief or religious reasons, you must submit a Certificate of Nonmedical Exemption to your school.
+You can get the form at cdphe.colorado.gov/vaccine-exemptions.

+- If you choose not to have your student vaccinated according to the current recommended schedule, you must submit a Certificate of Nonmedical Exemption to your school.
 Nonmedical exemptions must be submitted annually at every new school year (July 1st through June 30th of the following year).
-There are two ways to file a nonmedical exemption.

-- o File the Certificate of Nonmedical Exemption WITH a signature from an immunizing provider, OR - File the Certificate of Nonmedical Exemption received upon the completion of our online education module.

-Downloadable certificates and our online education module are available at cdphe.colorado.gov/vaccine-exemptions.
+There are two ways to file a nonmedical exemption. - File the Certificate of Nonmedical Exemption WITH a signature from an immunizing provider, OR - File the Certificate of Nonmedical Exemption received upon the completion of our online education module. - Downloadable certificates and our online education module are available at cdphe.colorado.gov/vaccine-exemptions.